Click here to go straight to the recipe

 The Sourdough Baker’s Dilemma

 Right about now, you may be thinking, “I will discard huge volumes of starter if I bake regularly.”
-Welcome to the I-refuse-to-throw-out-discard-and-must-use-every-last-drop club.
+Welcome to the I-refuse-to-throw-out-discard-and-must-use-every-last-spoonful club.
 I have a few solutions:

 - Bake with the discarded starter.
 Stockpile it in the fridge for later.
-I make sourdough buttermilk waffles for breakfast (and sometimes dinner) a few days a week.
-I use buttermilk I culture—the worlds’ easiest ferment (truly, two minutes to prepare).
-We also eat a lot of homemade sourdough crackers which taste cheesy (but contain no cheese) and tangy.
-Here’s the post for those, but I do need to update it.
-I increased the oil slightly and have eliminated the use of the Silpats.
-The dough has enough oil in it that the crackers do not stick to the cookie sheet.
+We eat lots of homemade sourdough crackers which taste cheesy (but contain no cheese) and tangy.
+Here’s the recipe for those.
+These pancakes practically make themselves.
+Here is a vegan version.
+Sourdough buttermilk waffles work for breakfast or dinner.
+I use buttermilk I culture—the world’s easiest ferment (truly, two minutes to prepare).
 I have also made bread kvass and will write a post on that one day.
 This recipe looks fantastic but uses only a little starter.

 - Find someone on whom you can unload your starter.
 In the US and Canada, search for willing adopters on Craigslist.
 In the UK and Australia, check out Gumtree.